 “Business is a battle”

 Our Falcons are high-end business jets.
-They stand out thanks to their agility, the quality of the associated systems and services and the incorporation of highly innovative solutions, some drawn from military aviation.
+They stand out thanks to their agility, the quality of the associated services and the incorporation of highly innovative solutions, some drawn from military aviation.

 Falcon 6x, a class all its own

 The Falcon 6X was launched in February 2018, with entry into service expected in 2022.
 Its development is on schedule, and engine tests have started.
 It will have the largest cabin in its class.

 The ultra-wide body twin-engine Falcon 6X has a maximum speed of Mach 0.90 and a range of 5,500 nautical miles, allowing non-step flights between Beijing and San Francisco.
 It can also fly from Washington, D.C. to New York, then continue on to Geneva without having to refuel.